 From his stumbling poetic musings on the bitter landscape to his matter-of-fact grumbles about his stove, from accounts of the conditions of the camp to reflections on the cruelty of loneliness, this diary is unique - a visceral and immediate description of a place and time whose repercussions still affect the shape of modern Russia.

 The Diary of a Gulag Prison Guard

-Order from Waterstones or Amazon USA
+Order from Blackwell's or Waterstones

 ‘A rare and fascinating insight into the Soviet camp system, and a reminder that the imprisoned weren't its only victims’

 Anna Reid, author

 Click HERE for Review of Ivan Chistyakov's Diary of a Gulag Prison Guard

 | || ||The translation by Arch Tait is adroit and haunting, without adding excess literary polish to Chistyakov’s journal.
 Andrea Pitzer, StarTribune, Minneapolis|

 Beyond this honest, gripping memoir, nothing else is known about the single precious life that Chistyakov lived, that was wasted so cheaply.